Torus orbit closures in the flag variety

 For $\mathbf i=(1,2,4,5)$, the digraph $\mathcal G_{\mathbf i}$ is not connected as follows:

 \end{example}

-The digraphs in Example~\ref{exam:digraph_Gi} are unions of directed path graphs so that each vertex has at most two outgoing edges.
-This always holds when $\mathbf{i}$ has distinct components and it implies the following.
+A smooth projective variety $X$ is called \emph{Fano} (resp. \emph{weak Fano}) if the anti-canonical divisor~$-K_X$ is ample (resp. nef and big). \park{Fano varieties play an important role as building blocks in the classification problem in algebraic geometry:} \lee{the minimal model program.
+We refer the readers to~\cite{Kollar1996, Kollar_Rational92}. }

-\begin{theorem} Let $\mathbf i = (i_1,\dots,i_m)$ be a reduced decomposition of $w \in \Sn$.
+\lee{We consider the Fano or weak Fano characterization of toric Schubert varieties in terms of the digraphs.} The digraphs in Example~\ref{exam:digraph_Gi} are unions of directed path graphs so that each vertex has at most two outgoing edges.
+This always holds when $\mathbf{i}$ has distinct components and it implies the following. \begin{theorem} Let $\mathbf i = (i_1,\dots,i_m)$ be a reduced decomposition of $w \in \Sn$.
 Suppose that $i_1,\dots,i_m$ are distinct.
 Then the toric Schubert variety $X_w$ is weak Fano.
 Moreover, it is Fano if and only if each vertex of the graph $\G_{\mathbf i}$ has at most one outgoing edge. \end{theorem}

-\begin{proof} We apply the criterion of Fano or weak Fano by Batyrev to our case, see Appendix~\ref{sec_Fano_Bott} for the criterion.
+\begin{proof} We apply the criterion of toric Fano or toric weak Fano by Batyrev to our case, see Proposition~\ref{prop:batyrev} for the criterion.
 It follows from Theorem~\ref{thm_char_matrix_of_toric_Schubert} that a primitive collection of the fan of $X_w$ consists of the $k$th column in the left matrix and the $k$th column in the right matrix in Theorem~\ref{thm_char_matrix_of_toric_Schubert} for each $k=1,\dots,m$.
 Then the criterion by Batyrev says that $X_w$ is Fano if and only if $1$ appears in the $k$th column at most once for each $k$ in the reduced characteristic matrix of $X_w$.
 Moreover, $X_w$ is weak Fano if and only if $1$ appears in the $k$th column at most twice for each $k$ in the reduced characteristic matrix of $X_w$.
 This implies the theorem. \end{proof}

 We assume $n\ge 3$ in the following.
 An element of $\Sn$ is called a \emph{Coxeter element} if it can be written as a product of all adjacent transpositions $s_1,\dots,s_{n-1}$.
 Let $\Cox_n$ denote the set of all Coxeter elements in $\Sn$.